jorgelillo7/springboot-test/README.md

 - swagger ui -> http://localhost:8080/swagger-ui.html

 ## Paths
-You can use the collection `Students.postman_collection.json` from `src/main/resources`
+You can use the collection `Spring Boot Template.postman_collection.json` from `src/main/resources`
 - `GET` /student

 Response: